Guido van Rossum

-Guido van Rossum ([ˈxidoː vɑn ˈrɔsʏm]; born 31 January 1956) is a Dutch programmer best known as the creator of the Python programming language, for which he was the "benevolent dictator for life" (BDFL) until he stepped down from the position on 12 July 2018.
+Guido van Rossum ([ˈxidoː vɑn ˈrɔsʏm]; born 31 January 1956) is a Dutch programmer.
+He is the creator of the Python programming language, for which he was the "benevolent dictator for life" (BDFL) until he stepped down from the position on 12 July 2018.
 He remained a member of the Python Steering Council through 2019, and withdrew from nominations for the 2020 election.

 Life and education

 Van Rossum was born and raised in the Netherlands, where he received a master's degree in mathematics and computer science from the University of Amsterdam in 1982.
 He received a bronze medal in 1974 in the International Mathematical Olympiad.
-He has a brother, Just van Rossum, who is a type designer and programmer who designed the typeface used in the "Python Powered" logo.
+His brother, Just van Rossum, is a type designer and programmer who designed the typeface used in the "Python Powered" logo.

 Van Rossum lives in Belmont, California, with his wife, Kim Knapp, and their son.
-According to his home page and Dutch naming conventions, the "van" in his name is capitalized when he is referred to by surname alone, but not when using his first and last name together.